Principal and Federal Stud Marbach

 Internet: www.gestuet-marbach.de (English)

 With its farms at Marbach, Offenhausen and St. Johann the stud is situated idyllically in the heart of the UNESCO Biosphere Reserve Swabian Alb, Baden-Wuerttemberg.
-Looking back on more than 500 years of history in horse breeding, Marbach is the oldest German state stud and at the same time the country's largest education facility for equine professionals.
+Looking back on more than 500 years of history in horse breeding, Marbach is the oldest German state stud, a valuable cultural heritage and at the same time the country's largest education facility for equine professionals.
 87 employees and 37 trainees are occupied by the stud.
 One thousand hectares of pasture and crop land are used as feed supply for the roughly 550 horses.

 Horse breeding at Marbach goes back to the middle ages, when Eberhard V established his own private stud on the site between 1477 and 1480.
 The ruling Dukes soon realised the need to improve the quality of the local horse breeds, and in 1573 Marbach was elevated to the status of a court and state stud.
 The 18th and 19th centuries saw intense breeding, using Mecklenburger, Holsteiner, English half-breds and Norman horses, to improve the quality of the local working horses.
 From about 1896 to 1950 breeding was concentrated on producing a standard Wuerttemberger horse - a multi-purpose animal capable of working the land as well as being suitable for leisure purposes.
 From the mid-1950s it was decided to attempt to breed a lighter, more athletic, modern riding horse.
 The Trakehner stallion Julmond was used as the foundation stallion, and despite being 22 years old when he arrived at Marbach, he helped establish the modern Wuerttemberger warmblood.